mdoege/PySynth/README.markdown

 ## Overview

-PySynth is a simple music synthesizer written in Python.
+PySynth is a simple music synthesizer written in Python 3.
 The goal is not to produce many different sounds, but to have scripts that can turn ABC notation into a WAV file without too much tinkering.

 There are three variants: **PySynth A** is faster, only depends on Python 3, and sounds like a cross between a flute and organ. **PySynth B** is more complex in sound and needs [NumPy][2].
 It's supposed to be a little closer to a piano. **PySynth S** is more comparable to a guitar, banjo, or harpsichord, depending on note length and pitch.
 Finally, **PySynth E** is an FM-synthesized e-piano.